 The Panasonic Lumix GF2 makes use of the Micro Four Thirds standard and a 12.1 megapixel Live MOS sensor, which combines the low power usage of a CMOS sensor with the image quality of a CCD sensor.
 You'll also find a 3.0-inch touch-screen LCD with the GF2.

 For advanced photographers, the GF2 probably won't provide enough features or power.
 However, for those looking to move from a beginner camera, the GF2 almost certainly should make your short list of contenders.
 It offers a decent value, it has a nice feature set, and it's available in four different body colors, which is interesting for an advanced model.

-One quick glance at the specification list for the Panasonic Lumix GX7 DIL camera will quickly convince you that this is one of the more impressive mirrorless digital interchangeable lens cameras on the market.
+One quick glance at the specification list for the Panasonic Lumix GX7 mirrorless camera will quickly convince you that this is one of the more impressive mirrorless interchangeable lens cameras on the market.

 The GX7 uses a MOS Micro Four Thirds image sensor with 16MP of resolution, a Micro Four Thirds lens mount, a 3.0-inch touch screen LCD, and full 1080p HD video capabilities.

 The Lumix GX7 has some nice advanced features, too, including full manual control, ISO settings up to 25,600, 5 frames per second in burst mode, and shutter speeds up to 1/8000th of a second.

 Look for the GX7 with a silver and black magnesium alloy on the exterior of the camera body along with rubber accents.